CaioBittencourt/arvore-genealogica/README.md

 This application uses MongoDB replica set to leverage atomic transactions and uses `$graphLookup` to recursively search hierarchical data.
-This application has three relationships on a database level.
-Each person can connect to each other through: `Children`, `Parent` and `Spouse`.
-The reason i added the `Spouse` relationship its because this relationship should affect the bacon number.
+This application has two relationships on a database level.
+Each person can connect to each other through: `Children`, `Parent`.
+That being said i added the `Spouse` relationship to the domain layer because this relationship should affect the bacon number.
 To affect the bacons number you have to change how the family graph is connected.
-Today, you cant pass Spouse as a relationship to the API, this relationship is inferred when you insert `Person`!
+It wasnt very clear wether i should return spouses of the searched person, so the API currently returns the spouses for the search person!

 The relationships that are identifiable in this application are: